msgilligan/ExpectBTC/README.md

 To Create dist directory
 ================
-gradle copyDist
+./gradlew copyDist

 To Deploy to S3
 ===============
-gradle deployS3 (To Be Done)
+./gradlew deployS3 (To Be Done)